aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 ---------------------------------

 **Small organizations**

-Smaller organizations that have a limited number of projects, we recommend consolidating these within one organization.
+For smaller organizations that have a limited number of projects we recommend consolidating all of your projects within one organization.
+This will make it easier for your teams to navigate between projects and services.

+Good naming conventions also help with finding projects and services.
+For example, you can include the environment type - ``dev``, ``prod``, etc. - at the beginning of project names.

 **Medium and large organizations**

 For more complex cases, it's helpful to take advantage of the organizational units.
-Org units let you collect together related projects by, for example, your internal departments or other categories like testing, staging, and production environments.
+Organizational units let you collect together related projects.

+You could, for example, group projects into organizational units that correspond to your internal departments.
+Alternatively, you could group them by categories like testing, staging, and production environments.

 **Enterprise organizations**

-For enterprise organizations, it's best to use organizations to group organizational units.
+For enterprise organizations, it's best to keep all of your projects in organizational units instead of organizations.
+Organizations group related organizational units together.
 By keeping all of your projects in organizational units you can define teams, support contracts, and billing groups for each org unit.